constant9/text-matcher-demo/README.md

 # text-matcher-demo
 a little HW assignment. testing the design and implementation of data pipeline

-# SmallID - Backend Dev Task ​v1
+# SomeID - Backend Dev Task

 Design and implement a simple Java program to find specific strings in a large text.
 The program should be composed of the following modules: